 Using the to_h Method of Array in Ruby

-In this blog post, I will explain how to use the to_h method of Array in Ruby.
-The to_h method converts an array into a hash, where each element of the array becomes a key-value pair in the hash.
+method converts an array into a hash, where each element of the array becomes a key-value pair in the hash.
 This method is available in Ruby 2.1 or newer.

-There are two ways to use the to_h method: with or without a block.
+There are two ways to use the to_h

 Without a Block